Dominique92/ol-geocoder/README.md

   * `key`                  : `''`; API Key if required;
   * `autoComplete`         : `false`; Search as you type;
   * `autoCompleteMinLength`: `2`; The minimum number of characters to trigger search;
+  * `autoCompleteTimeout`  : `200`; The mimimum number of ms to wait before triggering search if autoComplete is on and minimum number of characters is satisfied;
   * `placeholder`          : `'Search for an address'`; Placeholder for text input;
   * `targetType`           : `'glass-button'`; Can also be `'text-input'`;
   * `featureStyle`         : `ol.style.Style`; Feature style;